neuml/txtai/docs/embeddings/indexing.md

 embeddings.index(rows)
 ```

-Two calls are required to support generator-backed iteration of data.
-The scoring index requires a separate full-pass of the data.
+Both calls are required to support generator-backed iteration of data with word vectors models.

-Scoring instances can also create a standalone keyword-based index (BM25, TF-IDF).
-See [this link](../../examples/#semantic-search) to learn more.